 The subcommittee discussed how often reports need to be submitted to provide timely data for science and management.
 Frequent reporting has at least two benefits.
 Reporting as frequently as practicable reduces recall error/bias when producing catch reports.
 Frequent reporting also can make these data available for use sooner.
-Currently, the GMFMC and SAFMC require electronic reporting on a weekly basis for commercial seafood dealers and federally permitted headboat operators.
+Currently, the Gulf of Mexico Fishery Management Council (GMFMC) and South Atlantic Fishery Management Council (SAFMC) require electronic reporting on a weekly basis for commercial seafood dealers and federally permitted headboat operators.
 Similarly, the subcommittee recommends mandatory weekly reporting, or at shorter intervals if necessary (e.g., The Gulf Council may want to require daily logbook submission during the recreational red snapper season) for a new charter vessel program.
 A second recommendation was that reports be due from the prior fishing week as soon as practicable.
 Commercial seafood dealer reports must be submitted by the Tuesday following the previous fishing week (Monday through Sunday).
 This was considered preferable over the headboat reporting requirements where trip reports are due one week after the end of the fishing week.
 The reduced lag addresses both advantages identified above.